 You can print your mailing address room on your Application Status page at the end of the application in MyUAHome.
 You may also send an email to firstname.lastname@example.org from your UArizona Catmail and include your Student ID# with your request.
 We can fill out a Rental Verification form for future, present and/or past residents.
 Please note it may take a few business days to complete your verification request.

 Beginning Fall of 2023, Meal Plans will be required for all freshmen living on campus.
 Meal Plan works at over 30 on-campus dining locations.
 This Meal Plan requirement is designed to support new students as they transition to on-campus living and embrace their college experience, and it aligns the University of Arizona with our peer state and PAC-12 universities.
+Honors Village residents are also required to have a Meal Plan, regardless of their year/status in school.

 For more information, please visit https://union.arizona.edu/mealplans/index.php?requirements.